jjansasoy/jjansasoy/README.md

 (It was fun, but didn't last long)

-✍️ After my casino days, I transitioned to freelancing as an SEO Analyst and content writer--writing is one of my many passions.
+✍️ After my casino days, I transitioned to being an SEO Analyst and content writer--writing is one of my many passions.
 But I kept advancing my expertise in data analysis and programming languages through self-education and certifications.

 Right now, I'm eager to excel in a dedicated data analytics role.